Determining Community Property Versus Sole and Separation Property in an Arizona Divorce

 The property owned by a couple is broken down into categories using these guidelines:

-Property such as land or vehicles owned before the marriage
+- Property such as land or vehicles owned before marriage

 - All property accumulated during the marriage